zeuslawyer/nft-sol-react/README.md

 This is a fun project only.

+Run commands in the relevant directory, not in project root.

 # Stack

 Hardhat, Solidity, JavaScript, React

 # Compile smart contract and deploy to local Hardhat chain

+**Run the following commands from inside the `evm` directory.**

 Run `npx hardhat run scripts/<scriptname.js>` from the project root.
 Ensure its the local script.